Developer / Publisher – Jaywalkers Interactive / Vertigo Games

 Digital only – Yes

-The DS4 method play very much like it does in Farpoint, having you move your hand in real life and up to your head to aim down the sites.
-Otherwise it plays like a stock FPS.
-Move controls are also unsurprising, though with the limited buttons available they make for a rather clunky experience, especially when situations get hairy and you are forced to flee in a panic.
-Getting your bearings can be an absolute nightmare.
-Finally, is the oh so awesome Aim controller, which worked wonderfully and was once again my controller of choice.
-It plays exactly as you would expect it would allowing for the most realistic and intense experience out of the 3 control types.
-I did have the minor issue of tapping backwards on 1 of the joysticks, which turns you 180 degrees and annoyed the heck out of me every time I accidentally hit it.
+On the PC side, this controls like most FPS’s with a few unique uses of VR like being able to store your weapons on your belt or bring your empty gun up to your chest for a quick reload.
+On the PlayStation side, this is one of only a few titles that supports all 3 major control methods, ensuring that you will find the right controller fits your preferred way to play.
+Thanks to a wide variety of comfort options you can customize the game to your liking allowing for anyone to jump in.
+The DS4 methods play very much like it does in Farpoint, having you move your hand in real life and up to your head to aim down the sites.
+Move controls are also unsurprising, though with the limited buttons available they make for a rather clunky experience, especially when situations get rough and you are forced to flee in a panic as getting your bearings can be an absolute nightmare if you lose them.
+Last would be the Aim controller, which worked wonderfully and was my controller of choice.
+It plays exactly as you would expect it would, allowing for the most realistic and intense experience out of the 3 PSVR control types.
+Playing with the Aim controller changes the game as only 2-handed weapons are available though that is the only change between controller options.

-Besides the single player campaign, a few other play options are available; co-op which, like it sounds, has you playing through campaign levels with an online brother in arms.
+Besides the single player content, a few other play options are available; campaign co-op which has you playing through the storied missions with an online brother in arms.
 The host acts as the main player so it’s his job to trigger items and events to progress the stage, the second player is kind of just there for the ride and to help against the undead swarm.
-The other mode is Horde, which pits you and up to 3 other people against wave after wave of the zombie menace as they come at your from all sides.
-Having a friend(s) in the apocalypse is great, but at the time of this review there doesn’t appear to mic support, so you are left with silently miming to each other in a vain attempt to communicate.
+The other mode is Horde, which pits you and up to 3 other people against wave after wave of zombies as they come at you from all sides in 1 of 3 very different maps.
+Having a friend(s) in the apocalypse is great, but at the time of this review there doesn’t appear to mic support in the PSVR version, so you are left with silently miming to each other in a vain attempt to communicate.

-Vertigo Games provided theVRgrid with a review copy of this game and, regardless of our review, we thank them for that!
+Vertigo Games provided The VR Grid with press codes for this title and, regardless of this review, we thank them for that!